NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ### Metadata Files

 The GDC API accepts project metadata in JSON and TSV formats for the purpose of creating entities in the GDC Data Model.
-This includes clinical and biospecimen metadata such as tumor classification, age at diagnosis, sample type, and details about the available data files.
+This includes Clinical and Biospecimen metadata such as tumor classification, age at diagnosis, sample type, and details about the available data files.
 Upon successful data submission and project release, this metadata is indexed and becomes available for queries by data users via the GDC Data Portal and the GDC API.
 Before submitting metadata files:

-* Review the [GDC Data Model](../../Data/Data_Model/GDC_Data_Model.md) and the [GDC Data Dictionary](/Data_Dictionary/) to understand accepted metadata elements.
+* Review the [GDC Data Model](https://gdc.cancer.gov/developers/gdc-data-model) and the [GDC Data Dictionary](/Data_Dictionary/) to understand accepted metadata elements.
 * Download metadata submission templates from the [GDC Data Dictionary](/Data_Dictionary/).

 ### Data Files

-The GDC API accepts a variety of data files after their metadata has been registered: BAM and FASTQ files, clinical and biospecimen supplements, slide images, and other file types.
-Supported data file formats are listed on the [GDC website](https://gdc.cancer.gov/node/266/).
+The GDC API accepts a variety of data files after their metadata has been registered: BAM and FASTQ files, Clinical and Biospecimen supplements, slide images, and other file types.
+Supported data file formats are listed on the [Submitted Data Types and File Formats](https://gdc.cancer.gov/node/266/) website.

 ## Step 1: Prepare Metadata Files